aschiavoni/mamajamas-design/README.md

 Jan.
 17:
 - Added markup for the My Account link and dropdown menu.
 - Default profile photo (if user has not uploaded their own) can be /images/profile_photo-default-s.png

+Jan.
+22:
+- Added markup for Published List Preview (published-list-preview.html)
+- Supporting files in /images and /css